encode/httpx/docs/advanced.md

 or subclass `httpx.AsyncBaseTransport` to implement a transport to use with `AsyncClient`.

-At the layer of the transport API we're using plain primitives.
+At the layer of the transport API we're using the familiar `Request` and `Response` models.
-No `Request` or `Response` models, no fancy `URL` or `Header` handling.
-This strict point of cut-off provides a clear design separation between the HTTPX API, and the low-level network handling.

 See the `handle_request` and `handle_async_request` docstrings for more details on the specifics of the Transport API.